A medical degree generally confers the ability to earn a high income.

 I’m not going to try to convince you to take this course, although I believe it is very well done.
 I’m not a big fan of the hard sell, so I’ll let you decide whether or not it’s worth the price of admission.
 You can learn more about the Medical Degree to Financially Free course and see how much it costs here <- my referral link #charitablemission.

-The good news is that he does offer a full money back guarantee if you decide the course is not for you within the first two weeks.
+He offers a full money back guarantee if you decide the course is not for you within the first two weeks.

-The even better news is that you can get a ton of great info from his “$2 Million book” (see my review) — which can be read in one evening — and he’s giving it away to anyone who joins him for a webinar, The 3 Myths to Finding Financial Freedom: How to Build a Cash Flow Plan without a detailed line-by-line budget or the guilty spending!
+The even better news is that you can get a ton of great info from his “$2 Million book” (see my review) — which can be read in one evening

 If you don’t take me up on any of it, I hope you picked up a few tips above to get you started.
 I also hope James doesn’t give me a hard time for giving away too much or refusing to call him “Jimmy” the next time I see him!